y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-4.rst

         unsigned char name;
     };

-To create a chaos program, first write the program as a function or set of functions.
+To create a KOH program, first write the program as a function or set of functions.
+All KOS programs must terminate via call to ``end_this_process``.

 .. code-block:: c